Blog Post

 When a test fails, and you’re not entirely sure it’s a flaky test, what do you do?
 You re-run it, right?
 What a total waste of time!
 Refreshing your browser every 30 seconds to see if the test passed the second time even though you already know this process is a roughly 30-minute wait-and-see process.
 Flaky tests make your entire CI pipeline unpredictable and keep you from mashing the merge button and moving on to the next issue/feature/task.

 With Test Analytics, you can spend less time debugging test failures because Codecov will tell you why they failed or if they’re flaky as soon as the test fails in your PR.
 Better yet, now you can do your team a massive favor and fix those flaky/broken tests to save everyone the headache.
 If you’re looking for more, you can get a full list of frequently failed tests and flaky tests in Codecov – add those to your backlog and then humble brag about fixing them.
+Failed test detection and analytics are included with all Codecov plans.

 Test Analytics in the PR Comment

 The updated Codecov PR comment tells you if your PR is failing due to an issue with your proposed code changes, or due to a systemic flaky test.
 Without opening another tab or window, see the line(s) failing, commit a fix, or simply re-run the test and 🤞it passes on the second or third try.
+With the GA release, you’ll be able to see the stack trace associated with a flaky test, and the test name and stack trace are copy & pasteable so you can re-run the test locally right away.

 Tests Dashboard in the Codecov UI